-Catherine Lucet also stated that she has never, since the beginning of her directorship, been the subject of a conflict of interest and that, should any such conflict arise, she would refrain from taking part in any Board discussion or decision involving either of these companies in accordance with the Board's Internal Rules.
-As in preceding years, David de Rothschild does not qualify as independent owing to the material business relationships he has with the Group and/or its executives.
+As in preceding years, David de Rothschild does not qualify as independent owing to the material business relationships Rothschild & Cie has with the Group.
 On the basis of length of service provided in the Afep-Medef Code, Frédéric Saint-Geours ceased to qualify as an Independent Director as from the 2018 Annual General Meeting, having at that time served for twelve years.
-Notwithstanding the strict application of the Code, the Board of Directors and all the Independent Directors consider that Frédéric Saint-Geours retains freedom of judgement and intellectual and ethical independence, which are unanimously recognised and appreciated.
+Notwithstanding the strict application of the Code, the Board of Directors and all the Independent Directors considered that Frédéric Saint-Geours retained freedom of judgement and intellectual and ethical independence, unanimously recognised and appreciated.